Vihaan3/knowledge-garden/content/index.md

 ## Me
 Hey!
 I'm Vihaan.

 I'm doing my best to learn and think more about the world, and I write all of my best thoughts here.
-Right now, I'm fascinated by the idea of building tools that can augment cognition, and building [[Social Infrastructure]] Currently, I'm especially interested in serendipity ([[Serendipity Maximizers]], [[Serendipitous Idea-Formation]]) and [[Making Massive Input Better]].
+Right now, I'm fascinated by the idea of [[What my research should be |building tools that can augment cognition]], and building [[Social Infrastructure]].
+I'm especially interested in [[Making Massive Input Better]].

 Visit my [Substack](https://vihaansondhi.substack.com/about), for a more in-depth introduction.
 It's serving as my personal website until I create one.